Cost of Data Breach: ROI of Backup and Disaster Recovery Software

 Cloud-based backup solutions

 Cloud-based backup solutions allow you to make use of a DR-as-a-Service configuration for protecting your business-critical data.
-Cloud-based backups allow you to have an effective way to protect your SaaS data such as Google Workspace and Office 365 by copying your data to a protected cloud environment for the purposes of backup.
+Cloud-based backups allow you to have an effective way to protect your SaaS data such as Google Workspace and Office 365 by copying your data to a protected cloud environment for backup.

 When choosing a cloud-based backup solution, you want to make sure your data is stored outside of the cloud environment you are protecting.
 This helps to make sure that in the event your production cloud vendor is having issues, your backup data is still accessible.
 This is in harmony with the 3-2-1 backup best practice methodology.
 Its core principle is based on the fact that you never want to have your backups housed in the same environment as your production data.